Our Departments

 Middle School

-Middle School students perform in the school production of High School Musical, Jr.
+Middle School students perform in the school production of The Wizard of Oz.

 Sixth grade